binhdayne/SLibrary/README.md

 - **Dương Thanh Bình**
 - **Nguyễn Hải Dương**
 - **Nguyễn Huy Hiệp**

+## Features
+**For managers**
+- Chart: helps managers easily manage books and users
+- Document: helps managers easily add, edit, delete books in the library
+- Manage users: add, edit, delete users
+- Loans: Borrow and return by entering information or scanning QR **For users**
+- Search for books and borrow on the google book API repository
+- Select and save avatars
+- Dashboard: count the number of borrowed books, the number of returned books, the number of unreturned books along with the user's book borrowing and returning history table
+- The chart is inspired by github to show your diligence in reading books
+- Table of books waiting and can generate QR codes and delete when in waiting status
+- Document: shows all books in the library.
+Combines a search bar for users.
+- Game: there will be 10 questions to choose the answer related to the library and books

   ## How to install ?
 - Step 1: First, you need to download our project and connect it to your MySQL database.
 In MySQL, you need to create a new schema and run the db_ql_thu_vien.sql script.